 Most cases of plagiarism are detected by a faculty member or TA because the "voice" of the paper does not sound like the "voice" of the student or the paper does not address the question(s) asked on the assignment.
 Faculty frequently say they become suspicious when one or more of the following occurs:

-Once a faculty member becomes suspicious, he/she will often search online to see if the original source can be located.
+Once a faculty member becomes suspicious, they will often search online to see if the original source can be located.
 Otherwise, the Judicial Officer will conduct the investigation and try to find the original source.

 The standard penalty for a first-time violation of the Honor Code is a one-quarter suspension and 40 hours of community service.
-If the student is in his/her final quarter of enrollment the standard practice is to convert the one-quarter suspension into a two-quarter delay in degree conferral.
+If the student is in their final quarter of enrollment the standard practice is to convert the one-quarter suspension into a two-quarter delay in degree conferral.

-While a case is pending instructors are advised to assign a "I" until completion of the case.
+While a case is pending instructors are advised to assign a "GNR" until completion of the case.
 If a student is not charged or found not responsible by a Judicial Panel then the grade earned is assigned without penalty.
 If a student is found responsible by a Judicial Panel then the faculty member has the sole authority to determine the appropriate grade.
 While the majority of faculty issue a NP in the course, some choose to give a zero on the assignment/exam in question.

 The Judicial Officer keeps the faculty member/TA apprised of the investigation and the student’s explanation.
 Additionally, the reporting party attends the hearing to present the evidence.
 Faculty members are informed of the outcome of the hearing and they issue the appropriate grade for the course (as stated above).